 But anyway, you're now planning to introduce legislation that would ban the sale of all fossil fuel powered cars currently on the road.

-Oh, you gotta buy ours?
+Oh, you're going to buy ours?

 You know, cars are pretty expensive these days.

-That they be replaced by electric cars within the next 21 years?
+They required, what, that they be replaced by electric cars within the next 21 years?

 That's what the Democrats are introducing.

-They're putting out a mandate for zero emission vehicles that will make up all new car sales by 2040.
+They're putting out a mandate for zero-emission vehicles that will make up all new car sales by 2040.

 Sponsored by the Democrats running for three of the Democrats running for president.